karakun/openwebstart-page/installation.md

 # How to install <span class="my-karakun">Open</span>WebStart

-<span class="my-karakun">Open</span>WebStart comes with a user-friendly installer for Windows, macOS, and Linux.
+<span class="my-karakun">Open</span>WebStart alpha comes with a user-friendly installer for Windows.
 Choose a "stable" build to try out the <span class="text-highlight">Open<span>WebStart</span></span> alpha release, or choose a nightly build to try out the latest untested features.

 ## How to Install <span class="my-karakun">Open</span>WebStart on Microsoft Windows